How Does WP STAGING Handles WordPress Migration?

 https://hostname.com

-There are dozens of similar and more complicated operations necessary before the staging site data can be used for the live site.
-Explaining every step is out of scope for this article and not necessary to understand the process.
+Before the staging site data can be used for the live site, dozens of similar and more complicated operations are necessary.
+Explaining every step is out of the scope of this article and not necessary to understand the process.

 The important thing for you to know is that WP Staging handles all those search & replace operations automatically for you!